A prayer for Prince Philip

-St Lawrence School is a ‘proper’ church school: it has a strong Christian ethos at its heart; it has strong links with the Church of St Lawrence here in Napton and values the guidance and support from the Diocesan Board of Education in Coventry.
+St Lawrence School is a ‘proper’ church school: it has a strong Christian ethos at its heart; it has strong links with the Church of St Lawrence here in Napton and values the guidance and support from the Diocesan Board of Education in Coventry, it is our emphasis on hope and light that makes us distinctive as a school.

-Over 95% of parents think that St Lawrences had a strong Christian ethos in the Parent Survey in the summer of 2013.
+Over 94% of parents think that St Lawrence’s had a strong Christian ethos in the Parent Survey in the spring of 2018.
+97% were very positive about how successes were celebrated in assemblies.

 Key Stage 1 Grace before Lunch.